What Is Tithi? Understanding the Lunar Days in the Hindu Calendar

 Tithi is a fundamental concept in the Hindu calendar system, playing a crucial role in determining auspicious times for various religious and cultural activities.
 But what exactly is tithi?
 In simple terms, a tithi is a lunar day, representing the time it takes for the angular distance between the moon and the sun to increase by 12 degrees.

 Unlike the 24-hour solar day we’re accustomed to, a tithi can vary in length, typically ranging from 19 to 26 hours.
-This variation is due to the complex movements of the moon and sun in relation to Earth.
+This variation is due to the complex movements of the moon and sun about Earth.
 Understanding tithi is essential for anyone interested in Hindu astrology, religious practices, or cultural traditions.

 The Significance of Tithi in Hindu Culture